What Really Matters to Consumers When Producing Video

 2. They are Masters of Video Marketing, Video SEO and Video Production

-Video marketing, video SEO, video optimization for search engines, YouTube optimization and tiered networks: all things that can and should be mastered when producing video for the web.
+Video marketing, video SEO, video optimization for search engines, YouTube optimization, and tiered networks: are all things that can and should be mastered when producing video for the web.
 And that is just the beginning.
-Your video should also be promoted to all social media streams such as Facebook, Twitter and LinkedIn at the peak viewing times.
+Your video should also be promoted to all social media streams such as Facebook, Twitter, and LinkedIn at the peak viewing times.

-YouTube is a outlet with almost limitless potential.
-It's the second largest search engine.
+YouTube is an outlet with almost limitless potential.
+It's the second-largest search engine.
 There’s only one problem: with more than 100 hours of video being uploaded every minute, it's an extremely crowded outlet.
 With the barrage of content you have to compete against, how do you get people to watch your video over the millions of others?
 Video SEO.

-The take away: Work with an agency who are masters at video SEO and YouTube optimization as well as video production.
+The takeaway: Work with an agency who are masters at video SEO and YouTube optimization as well as video production.
 The choices might be few but having an agency that understands the big picture in the online digital "YouTube" marketing world will only benefit your business.
-If you want to know more about video marketing you can download our report.

 3. They Bring Their Clients Success